Anushka8178/amfoss-tasks/Introduction/Readme.md

-#amfoss-tasks
-##Self-Introduction
-Hello, I am Anushka Das,currently a first year student pursuing Computer Science Engineering(CSE).I've always had a knack for programming.
-Taking Computer Science in 11th and 12th grade ignited my passion for coding and problem-solving.
-I look forward to joining amFoss, and I assure to give my best to the club. #

 #Introspection
 ##WHY SHOULD YOU CHOOSE ME?
 I've always been passionate about coding and also have a background in coding in Python.I've always known that that's something I would like to pursue in the near future.